City Guide

 Is Chesapeake in a county?

-No. Chesapeake is an independent city — legally separate from any Virginia county.
-The former Norfolk County was merged into Chesapeake in 1963 and no longer exists.
-All court records for Chesapeake addresses are in Chesapeake Circuit Court and General District Court, accessible through OCIS at va.courts.state.va.us with Chesapeake selected.
+No. Chesapeake is an independent city, legally separate from any Virginia county.
+The former Norfolk County was merged into Chesapeake in 1963 and no longer exists as a separate jurisdiction.
+All court records for Chesapeake addresses are in Chesapeake Circuit Court and Chesapeake General District Court, accessible through OCIS at va.courts.state.va.us with Chesapeake selected.

-Can you look up marriage or divorce records in Chesapeake?
+Can you look up marriage records in Chesapeake?

 Yes.
 Marriage licenses in Chesapeake are issued by the Chesapeake Circuit Court Clerk.
-Virginia DOH maintains statewide marriage indexes from 1853 forward and divorce indexes from 1918 forward, available by mail.
-Divorce case indexes are accessible through OCIS with Chesapeake selected.
-Chesapeake records are in Chesapeake courts — not in any county system.
+Virginia DOH maintains statewide marriage indexes from 1853 forward, available by written request to the Virginia Division of Vital Records.
+Pre-1963 Norfolk County marriage records transferred to the Chesapeake clerk system and are held at the Chesapeake courthouse.

 Can I use these searches for jobs, housing, or insurance decisions?